What is Castration

 Castration – Neutering is the surgical procedure which removes a dogs testicles (or testes).

 Testosterone a steroid hormone is produced in testicles, as dogs grow, during their adolescence (6-18 months) the levels of this hormone increase such that secondary sex-related characteristics become more evident.
 These include mounting, leg lifting and higher levels of aggression.
-Removal of the testes reduces the production of testosterone and hence sex related behaviors.
+Removal of the testes reduces the production of testosterone and hence sex-related behaviors.

-Aggressiveness is the one of the greatest concern.
-There are various reasons of aggression and these also vary from dog to dog.
-Understanding these reasons, their causes and symptoms requires the experience of a trained behaviorist.
+Aggressiveness is one of the greatest concern.
+There are various reasons for aggression and these also vary from dog to dog.
+Understanding these reasons, their causes and symptoms require the experience of a trained behaviorist.
 Often it is as a result of the dog attempting to gain a higher rank within its pack (which includes your family).
 This is known as dominance aggression and surveys have shown that this form of aggression is more common in entire males than castrated males.
 In such cases, Vet or behaviorist may recommend castration as part of a behavior program to tackle this form of aggression.

 On the other hand, dog’s discomfort with a particular situation or circumstance may result in fear or nervous aggression.
-There can be a number of reasons for this, but lack of socialisation during ‘puppyhood’ is usually the main cause.
+There can be a number of reasons for this, but lack of socialization during ‘puppyhood’ is usually the main cause.
 In such cases, a behavior modification program is unlikely to include castration.

 Aggression between dogs is most often either fear aggression or dominance aggression.
 Fear aggression may be the result of a previous experience of being attacked, or because they feel they are unable to escape a particular situation.
 In the latter case, dogs are more likely to display fear aggression whilst on lead as opposed to being off lead.
-Canine castration would not be a part of resolving aggression caused through fear.
+Canine castration would not be a part of resolving aggression caused by fear.

 Castration may be recommended where aggression between dogs is orientated towards other males and where fear aggression has been ruled out.
 Castration may reduce the desire to dominate and reduce overall aggression thresholds.
 Additionally, castrated dogs smell less masculine and are less likely to be the focus of aggressive intentions by other dogs.